MicrosoftDocs/dynamics-365-intelligent-order-management/set-up-adobe-commerce-provider.md

 This topic provides information about how to set up the Adobe Commerce provider in Microsoft Dynamics 365 Intelligent Order Management.

-Adobe Commerce (formerly Magento) is an e-commerce platform designed to provide online businesses with a flexible shopping cart system and management of the appearance, content, and features of an online store.
+Adobe Commerce (formerly Magento) is an e-commerce platform designed to provide online businesses with a flexible shopping cart system and the ability to manage the appearance, content, and features of an online store.

 For more information about Adobe Commerce, see [Adobe Commerce](https://business.adobe.com/products/magento/magento-commerce.html).